-However, a review by NGOs working on land and natural resource management issues found that by November 2008, progress to improve transparency and accountability through these measures had been very disappointing2.
+However, a review by NGOs working on land and natural resource management issues found that by November 2008, progress to improve transparency and accountability through these measures had been very disappointing [2].
 The public log-book had not been regularly updated, especially in terms of information relating to provincially authorized concessions.
 There are contradictions in the data currently available - between the different sections of the website, and with information circulated by other Government Agencies.
 Additionally, the concept of a "public log book" has been interpreted by the Government to be an English-language, internet-based medium, which is inaccessible to communities affected by these plantations who are in most need of this information.
-A genuinely "public" log-book should be available in Khmer language at the local level, in a non-electronic format.
+A log-book which is genuinely "public" would be available in Khmer language at the local level, in a non-electronic format.